 How can I volunteer at 19NTC?

 Participants may volunteer to help NTEN staff with 8 hours of on-site tasks to receive a discounted registration rate.
-Volunteer applications will open in November.
+Volunteer applications are open through December 14th.

 It’s an excellent opportunity to not only pay a reduced registration rate ($199) but to also see the conference behind the scenes and support the NTEN community.
 Potential volunteer roles include: managing information and registration lines, providing assistance to the speaker(s) as needed, helping exhibitors and sponsors in the Exhibit Hall, and directing people towards their destinations.
 Those who submit an application will hear back by the end of January whether they’ve been selected.